 - Edinburgh North Resource Recovery Centre

-There are also dedicated e waste recycling companies such as TechCollect that have drop off sites around the country – including the Waste Management centres mentioned above as well as convenient retail drop off sites.
-But in the case that you’re still unsure about how and where you can recycle (or dispose of) televisions, computers and other electronics like whitegoods and batteries, check out Recycle Right to see your local recycling options and locations of waste transfer stations.
+There are also dedicated e-waste recycling companies such as TechCollect that have drop off sites around the country – including the Waste Management centres mentioned above as well as convenient retail drop off sites.
+But in the case that you’re still unsure about how and where you can recycle (or dispose of) televisions, computers and other electronics like whitegoods and batteries, check out Recycle Right to see your local e-waste recycling options and locations of waste transfer stations.

 At Just Skips, the importance of recycling e-waste is something we are passionate about.
 We’re committed to reducing our carbon footprint so this means that our disposal services focus on sustainability and recycling – not just getting rid of your rubbish.
 Similar to the e-waste recycling process, we take the waste we collect from your skip bins to a licensed waste sorting facility where anything useful will be recovered for reuse.
 Only then are the non-reusable materials sent to landfills.